The Vermont Statutes Online

 (1) Prevention, abatement, alleviation, or restoration schedules.

-(2) Contribution toward other projects related to the violation, which the respondent and the Secretary or the Natural Resources Board agree will enhance the natural resources of the area affected by the violation, or their use and enjoyment.
+(2) Contribution toward other projects related to the violation that the respondent and the Secretary or the Natural Resources Board agree will enhance the natural resources of the area affected by the violation or their use and enjoyment.
 A contribution under this subdivision shall be subject to the following: